Lurker00/DX90-firmware/README.md

-#DX90 firmware modified by Lurker
+#iBasso DX90 firmware modified by Lurker

-Modified firmware binaries for iBasso DX90 DAP

 **DISCLAIMER:** No changes were made to change the basic player functionality and behaviour!
-Expect the same bugs and misbehaviour found in the base stock firmware!
+Expect the same bugs and misbehaviour found in the base stock firmware! **No warranty at all: use the modified firmware at your own risk and responsibility!**

 **NOTE:** to tell which version is running, go to _Settings_->_Advanced_->_System Info_ and check the _Model number_.
 The modification version number (L0, L1 etc) is right after the actual model number (DX90).